Sign up to be notified when applications are available.

-Applications for the docent training program are welcome on an ongoing basis for classes that begin in the fall.
-The next class will be held on Wednesdays from 9 a.m. - 3 p.m. beginning in the fall of 2013.
-Applications are being accepted for the next training class.
+Applications for the docent training program are welcome from May 1 – September 1 for classes that begin in the fall.
+The next class will be held on Saturdays from 9 a.m. - 3 p.m. beginning in the fall of 2014.

 Email firstname.lastname@example.org or call 215-243-5200 for more information.

 Download a printable docent program overview in PDF Format.